liz3/ledit/README.md

 :rc - reload config
 :mode - switch language mode
 :mode <extension> - switch to a mode given the extension like js/cpp/sh...
+:theme - switch theme
+:theme <name> - switch to a theme given its name
 :e - open new file
 :e <path> - directly open new path
 :n - create new empty buffer